faithruth/kanzu-support-desk/README.md

 Kanzu Support Desk
 ==================

-Kanzu Support Desk (KSD) is a simple, powerful, personal customer service ( support ticket ) solution for your small business
+Kanzu Support Desk (KSD) is a simple, personal and powerful help desk solution that takes your customer support to the next level.

 ##Description

 Great customer care is at the heart of every good product or service.
-Kanzu Support Desk breathes fresh life into ticketing solutions so that you and your team can focus on what you do best-being awesome.
+Kanzu Support Desk breathes fresh life into help desk solutions so that you and your team can focus on what you do best-being awesome.
 This nifty and pretty plugin boasts of a native WordPress interface so you don't have to worry about a learning curve-get up and running immediately!
 We do the heavy-lifting for you so you can focus on your customers.
 KSD was built with **SIMPLICITY** in the driving seat.